karunakarhv/MyPractice/Hashnode/Testing/Topics.md

 25. Unlocking Software Quality: A Deep Dive into Use Case Testing
 26. Practical Tips and Best Practices for Conducting effective Use Case Testing
 27. Cracking the Code: Navigating Software Complexity with Basis Path Testing
+28. Fortifying Your Software: The Ultimate Guide to Security Testing

 # Topics for scheduling
-1. Fortifying Your Software: The Ultimate Guide to Security Testing
+1. Unmasking Vulnerabilities: A Deep Dive into Penetration Testing

 # Topics yet to schedule